javierhndev/Voyager-Reference-Models/README.md

 # Reference Models for Voyager
-This repository contains the necessary files or links to run a collection of models on Voyager at the San Diego Supercomputer Center (SDSC).
+This repository contains the necessary files and links to run a collection of models on Voyager at the San Diego Supercomputer Center (SDSC).
 The majority of those models are the ones supported by Intel Habana [link](https://github.com/HabanaAI/Model-References).

 The list of models is being improved.
 Your feedback is greatly appreciated.
 Feel free to open an issue or contact me (Javier Hernandez-Nicolau) at `javierhn *at* ucsd.edu`.